 Our study also shows that it is much easier to track flows of cash than it is to track ‘in-kind’ items, such as construction materials, food, or textbooks.
 If monitoring staff is scarce, cash-based programmes such as the CESSP Scholarship Program in Cambodia which provides scholarships to poor children (particularly girls), may provide the most transparent option.
 This programme relies on a simple, straightforward and auditable administration system allowing each organizational unit to trace the paper trail from the central to the school level.

 Finding New Ways to Engage Communities

-found that anti-corruption measures should be included as part of the design of schemes targeting the poor.
-The measures include, frequent reporting, stronger evaluation of projects, local transparency committees, school display boards and social audits.
+Overall, the study found that anti-corruption measures should be included as part of the design of schemes targeting the poor.
+The measures include frequent reporting, stronger evaluation of projects, local transparency committees, school display boards and social audits.

 There is no single course of action that will reduce fraud and corruption in education globally, concerted action is needed on three main fronts, namely: the development of transparent regulation systems and standards; the strengthening of skills in some key areas such as tracking surveys or audits; and greater public ownership of administrative and financial processes.